-The Patagonian toothfish, (Dissostichus eleginoides), and Antarctic toothfish (Dissostichus mawsoni) are deep sea species found throughout large areas of the sub-Antarctic oceans, but primarily in the Southern Ocean and adjacent southern parts of the Atlantic and Indian Oceans.
-In some markets it is also known as Mero, Chilean Sea Bass and Black Hake.
+The Patagonian toothfish, (Dissostichus eleginoides), and Antarctic toothfish (Dissostichus mawsoni) are deep sea species found throughout large areas of the sub-Antarctic and Antarctic oceans.
+In some markets it is also known as Chilean Seabass, Mero, Merluza Negra, Bacalao de Profundidad and Legine Australe.

-Toothfish are bottom dwelling, in depths of 300 metres to 3500 metres, but move off the bottom on occasion to feed.
-They are found primarily in easterly banks and appear to thrive best near land.
-Consequently, the fishing grounds are concentrated on continental shelves around the islands in the region.
+Toothfish are bottom dwelling, in depths of 300 metres to 3,500 metres, but move off the bottom on occasion to feed.
+Consequently, most fishing grounds are concentrated on continental shelves around islands in the region.

-This species can be fished to depths of 3,500 metres.
-However this varies with large fish of spawning age fished at a depth, generally between of 1,400 and 2,000 metres, while smaller toothfish are found in shallower waters.
+These species can be fished to depths of 3,500 metres.
+However this varies with smaller fish typically found in shallow waters, and larger fish in deeper waters, with spawners generally between 1,400 and 2,000 metres.

-The Patagonian toothfish grows slowly and reaches spawning age between 8 and 10 years, at which stage it is about 80cm long.
-The fish can reach an age of around 45 years, a maximum length of 2.2 metres and about 120 kg in weight.
+The Patagonian toothfish reaches spawning age between 8 and 10 years, at which stage it is about 80cm long.
+The fish can reach an age of around 60 years, a maximum length of 2.2 metres and about 120 kg in weight.
 Its diet is mainly based on squid, fish, crabs and prawns.
 The Antarctic toothfish has very similar biological characteristics, but is thought to grow a bit slower than Patagonian toothfish, and has a smaller maximum length (estimated at around 1.8 metres).
-These differences in growth, and sexual maturity, as well as the lifespan of the fish, are all taken into account by scientists in the annual reassessment of population status, and the setting of allowable catches.
+These differences in growth, and sexual maturity, as well as the lifespan of the fish, very by region, and are all taken into account by scientists in the regular reassessment of population status, and the setting of allowable catches.

 Commercial Patagonian toothfish fisheries began in the late 1980s off the coasts of Chile and Argentina, including the Falkland Islands.
-Over time, fisheries began further eastwards via South Georgia, Bouvet Island, Prince Edwards and Marion Islands, Crozet Island, Kerguelen Island, Heard Island and McDonald Islands, as well as Macquarie Island.
-There are also artisanal fisheries for Patagonian toothfish off the continental slopes of Chile, Argentina and Uruguay.
+Over time, fisheries began moving eastwards with South Georgia, Bouvet Island, Prince Edwards and Marion Islands, Crozet Island, Kerguelen Island, Heard Island and McDonald Islands, as well as Macquarie Island.
+There are also artisanal fisheries for Patagonian toothfish off the continental slopes of Chile, Argentina, Peru and Uruguay.

-In the legal toothfish fisheries managed by CCAMLR and countries with territorial waters, there are two main methods of fishing permitted.
-The most common method is fishing by longlines (where a long ‘mainline’ is set in the water, with many baited hooks coming off that line) and the second major method is by trawling (where a net is towed behind the boat for short periods of time).
-For all methods of legal fishing for toothfish, there are minimal interactions with seabirds these days.
+In the toothfish fisheries managed by CCAMLR and countries with territorial waters, the main method of fishing permitted is longlining.
+Some fisheries also permit trawling and trapping.
+For all methods of legal fishing for toothfish, there are minimal interactions with seabirds.
 This is a result of requirements for legal operators to use mitigation devices or approaches such as: